XFox111/TabsAsideExtension/CONTRIBUTING.md

 ### Writing Good Bug Reports and Feature Requests
 File a single issue per problem and feature request.
 Do not enumerate multiple bugs or feature requests in the same issue.

-Do not add your issue as a comment to an existing issue unless it's for the identical input.
+Do not add your issue as a comment to an existing issue unless they are the same ones.
 Many issues look similar, but have different causes.

-The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a fix.
+The more information you can provide, the more likely someone will be successful at reproducing the issue and finding a solution.

 Please include the following with each issue:
 - Current version of the extension